-American Board of Psychiatry & Neurology Neurology Core Competencies Outline
+American Board of Psychiatry & Neurology Child Neurology Core Competencies Outline

-I. Neurology Patient Care and Procedural Skills Core Competencies
+I. Child Neurology Patient Care and Procedural Skills Core Competencies

 - A. General: Physicians shall demonstrate the following abilities: - 1.
 To perform and document a relevant history and examination on culturally diverse patients1 to include as appropriate: - a.
 Chief complaint - b.
 History of present illness - c.
 Medical history - d.
 A comprehensive review of systems - e.
 A family history2 - f.
 A sociocultural history - g.
 A developmental history (especially for children) - h.
 A situationally germane general and neurologic examination - 2.
 To delineate appropriate differential diagnoses - 3.
-To evaluate, assess, and recommend effective management of patients

-B. For Neurology: Based on a comprehensive neurologic assessment, neurologists shall demonstrate the following abilities:

-- 1. To determine: - a.
-If a patient's symptoms are the result of a disease affecting the central and/or peripheral nervous system or are of another origin, e.g., of a systemic, psychiatric, or psychosomatic illness - b.
+To determine appropriate evaluations for patients' differential diagnoses - 4.
+To recommend effective management of patients - B. For Child Neurology: Based on a comprehensive neurologic assessment, child neurologists shall demonstrate the following abilities: - 1.
+To determine: - a.
+If a patient's symptoms are the result of a disease affecting the central and/or peripheral nervous system or are of another origin (e.g., of a systemic, psychiatric, or psychosomatic illness) - b.
 A formulation, anatomic localization, differential diagnosis, laboratory investigation, and management plan - 2.
 To develop and maintain the technical skills to: - a.
 Perform a comprehensive neurologic examination - b.
-Perform a screening psychiatric examination - c.
-Perform lumbar puncture, edrophonium, and caloric testing - d.
-Identify and describe abnormalities seen in common neurologic disorders on radiographic testing, including plain films, myelography, angiography, CT, isotope, and MRI - e.
-Evaluate the indication for, application and relevance of investigative procedures and interpretation in the diagnosis of neurologic disease, including the following: - (1) Electroencephalogram - (2) Motor and sensory nerve conduction studies - (3) Electromyography - (4) Evoked potentials - (5) Polysomnography - (6) Autonomic function testing
+Perform a screening mental status examination - c.
+Perform appropriate procedures, including lumbar punctures, pharmacologic testing of neuromuscular junction, caloric testing, skin biopsies, etc. - d.
+Identify and describe abnormalities seen in common childhood neurologic disorders with radiologic testing, including plain films, myelography, angiography, CT, isotope, and MRI - e.
+Evaluate the indication for, application and relevance of investigative procedures and interpretation in the diagnosis of neurologic disorders, including the following:

-- (7) Electronystagmogram

-- (8) Audiometry
+- (1) Audiometry

-- (9) Perimetry

-- (10) Psychometrics
+- (2) Autonomic function testing

-- (11) CSF analysis
+- (3) CSF analysis

+- (4) Electroencephalography

+- (5) Electromyography

+- (6) Electronystagmography/Electroretinography

+- (7) Evoked potentials

+- (8) Genetic testing

-- (12) Imaging with ultrasound (duplex, transcranial Doppler)
+- (9) Imaging with ultrasound (duplex, transcranial Doppler)

+- (10) Motor and sensory nerve conduction studies

+- (11) Neurometabolic testing

+- (12) Perimetry

+- (13) Polysomnography

+- (14) Psychometrics

-- (13) Radiographic studies as outlined above
+- (15) Radiographic studies as outlined above

 - f.
-Identify and describe gross and microscopic specimens taken from the normal nervous system and from patients with major neurologic disorders
+Identify and describe gross and microscopic specimens of the central and peripheral nervous systems from patients with neurologic disorders

 II.
-Neurology Medical Knowledge Core Competencies
+Child Neurology Medical Knowledge Core Competencies

-- A. General: Physicians shall demonstrate the following: - 1.
-Knowledge of general medical conditions, including considerations relating to age, gender, race, and ethnicity, based on the literature and standards of practice.
+- A. General: Physicians shall demonstrate the following: - Knowledge of general medical conditions, including considerations relating to age, gender, race, and ethnicity, based on the literature and standards of practice.
 This knowledge shall include: - a.
 The epidemiology of the disorder - b.
 The etiology of the disorder, including medical, genetic, and sociocultural factors - c.
 The phenomenology of the disorder - d.
 An understanding of the impact of physical illness on the patient's functioning - e.
-The experience, meaning, and explanation of the illness for the patient and family, including the influence of cultural factors and culture-bound syndromes - f.
+The experience, meaning, and explanation of the illness for the patient and family, based on the influence of cultural factors - f.
 Effective treatment strategies - g.
 Course and prognosis - 2.
 Knowledge of health care delivery systems, including patient and family counseling - 3.
 Systems-based practice - 4.
 Knowledge of the application of ethical principles in delivering medical care - 5.
-Ability to reference and utilize electronic systems to access medical, scientific, and patient information - B. For Neurology: Neurologists shall demonstrate knowledge of the following: - 1.
-Basic neuroscience that is critical to the practice of neurology - 2.
-Pathophysiology and treatment of major neurologic disorders and familiarity with the scientific basis of neurology, including: - a.
-Neuroanatomy - b.
-Neuropathology - c.
-Neurochemistry
+Ability to reference and utilize electronic systems to access medical, scientific, and patient information